March just might be the most perfect month to visit the Lone Star State–and that’s exactly when most families enjoy spring break in Texas.

 Rockport is a precious little coastal town that has everything you need, all with a small-town feel.

 Rockport has one of the only Blue Wave beaches in Texas which means it is incredibly clean and well taken care of.

-Spend your day at Rockport Beach, then grab a bite to eat at Paradise Key Bar and Grill where you can grab food for everyone to enjoy.
+Spend your day at Rockport Beach, then grab a bite to eat at Paradise Key Dockside Bar and Grill, where you can grab great seafood for everyone to enjoy.